 This partnership project, launched in January 2017 is based on Dartmoor, Exmoor and Bodmin Moor, led by Butterfly Conservation and supported by the Heritage Lottery Fund.
 On Dartmoor this project monitors high brown and marsh fritillary butterfly sites and works with landowners to ensure these areas are in the best condition to support these butterflies.
 As a result of this and a previous project the numbers of these critically endangered butterflies are generally stable or increasing on Dartmoor, compared to a national trend of continuing decline.

 This project builds on the successes of the Two Moors Butterflies Project (2005-2016).

 Dartmoor House Martin project

 The Dartmoor House Martin project was launched by Devon Birds, and partner organisations in response to the continued national decline in this summer visitor.
 Dartmoor still supports good numbers of house martins but we need to understand why they nest where they do – is it the availability of suitable building nest sites? perhaps the nearby presence of insect-rich habitats such as hay meadows over which they birds would feed?
 This information is being used to raise awareness on Dartmoor and may help others to understand and stop the national decline.

 In 2016 nest surveys were coordinated in six Dartmoor parishes.
 Talks, guided walks and conservation activities were run over the spring and summer months.
 Over 90 nesting records were submitted.
 Sixty artificial nest were given away in raffles.
-The project continues in 2017.

 Southern Damselfly project